 Step Three: If you have family nearby, lean on them.
 Ask if someone (mom, sister, whoever) can stay with you for a week or two while you take care of step one and two.
 It’s great if you have someone who doesn’t mind handling the daily grind of cooking and cleaning up for two kids while you straighten out life.
 If not, take care of step one and two, and then if you can, go visit family for a week or two.
 Consider it a summer vacation.
 Try to turn off your brain.

-Step Four: Go to sleep at night, wake up in the morning.
+Step Five: Go to sleep at night, wake up in the morning.
 Repeat daily.
 No one thinks they will survive emotional tragedy like this, and yet at some point, everyone comes out the other side, a bit bruised perhaps, but alive.
 Go through the basic motions of daily existence.
 Sometimes it might feel like you’re underwater.
 Sometimes you might find yourself staring into space for twenty minutes, in shock, wondering how this happened.
 But eventually, yes, you will come out the other side.

 See you there.